skibyte/walldo/README.md

 Walldo
 ======
-Walldo is a program written in Python which downloads wallapapers from http://interfacelift.com .
+Walldo is a program written in Python which downloads wallpapers from http://interfacelift.com .

 Contact